Getting started with ChordPro

 Legacy ASCII input format

-Before ChordPro it was common to write lead sheets with chords on seperate lines preceding the lyrics.
+Before ChordPro it was common to write lead sheets with chords on separate lines preceding the lyrics.
 This is often referred to as crd format.
 For example

 D G D